CeliaSagas/EEG-Classification/README.md

   **Model Evaluation and Selection**

-  The training set of 4,067 recordings was split into 80/20 train vs. holdout, all features were generated separately for training and testing respectively, and all scores were reported below were calculated with 5-fold cross validation on the training portion only.
+  The training set of 4,067 recordings was split into 80/20 train vs. holdout, all features were generated separately for training and testing respectively.

-  The metric used for the American Epilepsy Competition was accuracy, however, f1 was also taken into consideration as a more useful means of identifying the strength of the model in identifying a minority class.
+  The metric used for the American Epilepsy Competition was ROC AUC, and it was used to evaluate model efficacy.

-  Finally, the training and holdout data were combined to train the model for the Kaggle competition data, consisting of 3,935 recordings, for which a key has now been released.
-The model was tested on the competition set and the scores are also reported below.

   ![XG Boost ROC AUC](https://github.com/CeliaSagas/EEG-Classification/blob/5b477abe64c37ab00fd32f7f16a562ca11d0cca9/img/XGBoost_final.png)